 In order to facilitate proper verification of the digests and to determine whether the "rcd" elements or content referenced by URIs were modified, the input to the digest must be completely deterministic at three points in the process.
-First, at the certification point where the content is evaluated to conform to the application policy and the JWT Claim Constraints is applied to the certificate containing the digest.
+First, it must be deterministic at the certification point when the content is evaluated to conform to the application policy and when the JWT Claim Constraints are applied to the certificate containing the digest.
 Second, when the call is signed at the Authentication Service, there may be a local policy to verify that the provided "rcd" claim corresponds to each digest.
 Third, when the "rcd" data is verified at the verification service, the verification is performed for each digest by constructing the input digest string for the element being verified and referenced by the JSON pointer string.